DesenTao/baty.net-hugo/content/social.md

 - [Flickr](https://flickr.com/photos/jbaty/) - I've been posting photos to Flickr since forever.
 Flickr is still the best photo sharing service, even though it's fallen out of favor in recent years.
 - [Instagram](https://instagram.com/mrjackbaty) - I dislike the ads and algorithm, but all my friends are there

-## Social media
+## Social

 - [@jackbaty](https://twitter.com/jackbaty) on Twitter.
-I read more on Twitter than I post, but feel free to @ or DM me there.
+I mostly just cross-post from other blogs to Twitter.
 - [Letterboxd](https://letterboxd.com/jackbaty) is where I track and rate the movies I watch
+- [Goodreads](https://goodreads.com/jackbaty) for sharing what I'm reading and have read
 - ~~[Jackbaty](https://www.facebook.com/jackbaty) on Facebook.
 I don't use Facebook.~~